lcf33/maxim/en_us.md

 Work hard!
 Work will save you.
 Work is the only thing that will see you through this.
 	2019/12/17
 A little chance encounter could be the one you've waited for.
+	2019/12/18
+The important thing in life is to have a great aim, and the determination to attain it.